feligomes/Timeline/README.md

 - The drag and drop functionality that allows moving events by specific days.
 You can for example move the 3rd day of the event to another day and the event will be updated accordingly

 ### Future Improvements
-- Redux could be used to manage the state of the application, this would allow for a better performance and scalability.
-Specially if we had more pages, and needed to manage the state accross them.
 - Implement a real API backend for event management
 - Add user authentication and authorization
 - Show user-specific event data based on login